JesperKarlsson500/MS2-Lilypad-Game/README.md

 But the more I worked on it the more it fell flat.
 I know it's just a simon game but still...
 I wanted to upgrade it a little.
 One day I was walking over a bridge and saw a bunch of beautiful lily pads in the water.
 At that moment I knew I wanted to change the look to have the user jump from lily pad to lily pad.
-This would be more pleasing to look at and also make the game more sellable
+This would be more pleasing to look at and also make the game more fun and sellable.

 ## Features
 <hr>

-* Start game button.
+* on/off game checkbox.
-* on/off button for the ambiant music.
+* on/off checkbox for the ambiant music.
 * Score counter if the middle of the lilyflower that increments after each succesful turn.
-* after reaching 15 turns you win the game and "WIN!" will show up to replace the numbers
+* after reaching and completing 15 turns you win the game and "WIN!" will show up to replace the numbers
-* All lily pads will flash their colors if you win the game (currently not working)
+* All lily pads will flash their colors from red to green clockwise and then all flash 3 times if you win the game.
 * A frog that introduces you to the game and keeps it's eyes on every move that you make.
 * If you fail the frog encurages you to try again.